Employee Written Warning Fill out the template

 An employer is required to provide an employee with feedback about his or her work, especially if there is something that needs to be improved.

 Progressive discipline is a term that refers to the ongoing warnings that an employer may issue to an employee about their job performance.
 For instance, it may start with a verbal warning, followed by a series of written warning if the issue continues.
+A written warning forms part of the progression stages.

 An Employee Written Warning is used to keep an official record of the employee's problematic behaviour.
 If the employee continues with their non-compliance, an Employee Written Warning may be the first step in the eventual termination of their employment.

-What has to be done after an employee written warning is ready?
+What has to be done after an Employee Written Warning is ready?

 Once the document has been filled out, it must be signed by the employer and delivered to the employee.
 The employer should keep a copy of the warning in the employee's file.

 The employer will need to monitor the situation to determine if the employee is complying with the written warning.
-If the employee doesn't comply, additional measures may need to be taken, inculding suspension and possible termination of employment.

-Which laws are applicable to an employee written warning?
+Which laws are applicable to an Employee Written Warning?

 • Ontario: Employment Standards Act, 2000, S.O.
 2000, c.
 41